EngJay/EngJay/README.md

 - Test embedded software off-target.
 - Build embeddded software in a Docker container.
 - Build CI pipelines for embedded software.
+- Support multiple microprocessors from different vendors with a single codebase without it being a nightmare.

+It's truly remarkable how some will just say, "you can't do that," when they don't really know.
+I'm here for the challenge of doing things others say can't be done.

 ## Continuing Education